 “A ghost, madam?”
 I observed.
 “Me and my friend here collect ghost stories.
 You must tell us everything at once.”

 I tell the story as she had told it.
-Several years beforehand, the Brown government had set up a new public body which would regulate the conduct of London’s banks.
-It was naturally staffed by analysts from all of the banks which it was meant to regulate.
+Several years beforehand, the Brown government had set up a new public body that would regulate the conduct of London’s banks.
+It was naturally staffed by analysts from all of the banks that it was meant to regulate.
 Still, the regulator was called Falcon – this might have been an acronym for something – and it was hoped that this name would supply an effect of sleek efficiency and ruthlessness.
 After all, the whole point of the regulator was to restore trust in the banking sector, not to actually regulate anything.

 Soon this regulator had produced a document called the Falcon Report, an apparent landmark in banking regulation, and the chief executive of Falcon decided upon a suitably imposing press conference to publicise its recommendations.
 The report would be here presented to key figures from the banking sector.

 A bright young special adviser suggested that Falcon should hire a live falcon and incorporate this into the press launch.
-At first, this looked like a bold gambit, but once they were committed to it, they learned that the nearest falcon that they could get their hands on was based in the very RSPB reserve which we were visiting this afternoon.
+At first, this looked like a bold gambit, but once they were committed to it, they learned that the nearest falcon that they could get their hands on was based in the very RSPB reserve that we were visiting this afternoon.
 After musing on the difficulties of transporting the falcon to London, they theorised that the press launch might make more of an impact if the journalists were summoned to it from afar.

 And so regulators, bankers, and the press descended upon the reserve, all cracking predictable jokes about the inconvenient trains and the scarcity of alcohol.
 Under the low grey sky, these metropolitans felt strangely dwarfed and disconcerted.
 Their lives and magnificent careers did not seem relevant in any way to all of this formidable mud.

-The chief executive appeared beside the banking leaders on a platform which was set against the backdrop of the estuary.
+The chief executive appeared beside the banking leaders on a platform that was set against the backdrop of the estuary.
 At length, he enumerated the virtues of the Falcon Report – its impartiality, its probity, its fearlessness, and so on.
 He and the leading bankers were then handed copies of the glossy document and they posed, leafing through it, whilst the cameras snapped and crackled.
 At this juncture, the falcon was released to soar majestically over the water behind them.
 And it was here that something went terribly wrong.

 The falcon shot over the water, gave a couple of inelegant flaps, dipped, and then crashed down into it with a hard, distant smack.
 The bankers fell appallingly silent, so that the only noise left was the faraway sound of the bird floundering about in the estuary.